chromaway/ngcccbase/doc/exchange.md

     /home/a_user_name/chromawallet_virtual_env

-with the python intepreter in
+with the python interpreter in

-                                         ./bin/python
+                                         ./bin

 and the chromawallet script in